This post covers the best things to do in Charleston in April and has been updated for 2023.

 Our Guide to Free Things to do in Charleston lists a number of activities perfect for any budget.

-Charleston is rich with activities and sights that the whole family can enjoy.
+Charleston is rich in activities and sights that the whole family can enjoy.

 Spot the Hat Man!